NoroffFEU/development-platforms/src/content/docs/baas/NHost/NHost-case-study.md

 ## Main Features

 - **Postgress database:** NHost comes with its own relational Postgres database.
-  You as a developer don't need to install and set up the database yourself.
-And you can manage it using NHost Database UI.
+  You as a developer don't need to install and set up the database yourself, you can manage it using NHost Database UI.
 - **Authentication service:** NHost comes with a authentication service that you can integrate with GraphQl API.
 With this service you can authenticate users with the security needed.
-Some of the authentication methods available: Email and password, phone number, facebook, Google.
+Some of the authentication methods available: Email and password, phone number, facebook, Google, and many other options.
 - **GraphQL API:** Developers can use the graphQl API to fetch and modify data( updating, deleting etc).
 - **NHOst storage:** With NHost storage users can upload and download files.
 Metadata and permissons(in hasura) are managed with the GraphQL API.
   The files you can store can be of any type, document, media files etc.